 Healthcare in the Netherlands

-Here’s a guide to the Dutch healthcare system, including Dutch health insurance, doctors, dentists and pharmacies in the Netherlands.
+This guide to the Dutch healthcare system explains what you need to know about mandatory Dutch health insurance, visiting a specialist or hospital, and finding Dutch doctors, dentists and pharmacies in the Netherlands.

 Health insurance in the Netherlands is mandatory